 Then, there is the matter of resources.
 Can you spare the time and effort it takes to calculate and manage payroll and mitigate this risk on your own?
 Your resources may serve you better, focusing on other areas of business management.
 Make the most of your time and your staff’s time.

-Provide HR support without interpersonal conflict.
+Provide HR For Churches without interpersonal conflict.

 Interpersonal conflict centers around situations where it is difficult to divide fact from feelings.
 Every industry experience this because it is a natural human interaction.
 This conflict happens because people have different ways of processing the same information or events, and they have different feelings about those situations.